rmjarvis/TreeCorr/docs/guide.rst

 In addition to `process_cross <Corr2.process_cross>`,
 classes that allow auto-correlations have a `process_auto <Corr2.process_auto>` method for manually processing auto-correlations.
-See the doc strings for these methods for more information.
+See the docstrings for these methods for more information.

 Breaking up the calculation manually like this is probably not often necessary anymore.
 It used to be useful for dividing a calculation among several machines, which would